thoughtspot/ddl_tools/README.md

 optional arguments:
-  -h, --help            show this help message and exit --version             Print the version and path to this script.
+  -h, --help            show this help message and exit --version             print the version and path to this script.
-  --show_descriptions   list the tests and their descriptions --database_file DATABASE_FILE
+  --show_tests          list the tests and their descriptions --database_file DATABASE_FILE
                         will attempt to load database DDL from the file --worksheet_file WORKSHEET_FILE
-                        worksheet description as YAML --ts_ip TS_IP         IP URL for ThoughtSpot cluster for DB schema and data queries
+                        worksheet description as YAML --ts_ip TS_IP         IP or URL for ThoughtSpot cluster for DB schema and data queries
   --username USERNAME   command line username (e.g. admin) to use for
                         authentication